You want smart political talk without the meltdowns?

 He's the biggest investor.

-So and again, he's not using it for any business purpose.
+And again, he's not using it for any business purpose.

-It couldn't possibly help him business wise.
+It couldn't possibly help him business-wise.

 He's using it just as a weapon to go after Trump.

-Fake news all over the place.
+So you've got these two papers totally corrupted, fake news all over the place.

 I mean, you read these stories in the New York Times.